ydahal1/ydahal1/ReadMe.md

-I don't trust stairs.
-They're always up to something.
+Where do sheep go to get their hair cut?
+The baa-baa shop.

 [
-Wed Apr 15 00:48:26 UTC 2026
+Thu Apr 16 00:50:06 UTC 2026
  ]